Wandering Sounds and Images

 • The mobile lab team shot a roll of B&W negative with the wind-up Kransogorsk K3 and processed in a soup made from local stinging nettles and ashes.
 It was fixed in saltwater and projected back into the landscape using our portable Eiki projector.

 • The 16mm projection team transformed an Eiki and a Eumig projector into battery-powered performance machines with dimmable LED lamps and variable speed playback.
 (The shutters were removed and the LEDs are blinked in sync with each frame.)
 We added variable shutter angle and selectable shutter blades (from 0 to 3) so we can really play with the persistence of vision during playback.
-Construction notes are in the wiki (to be made into an organized guide during the next session in February 2024).

 • The magic lantern team created a modular projection system that supports slides, overhead projection (including liquids!) and opaque projection.